 Before deciding what to see in Milan, you need to check some comparison websites like Omio (formerly GoEuro) for airline prices and availability.
 If you are planning to reach Milan by train, on the same Omio website you will find also train passes in all European countries.

 Once in Italy, you can decide to rely on public transport to get around or rent a car if you are traveling outside the city and you like to be more independent.

 Milan has three airports, Linate, Malpensa and Bergamo Orio al Serio.
 From each of them, you can either use public buses and trains or rent a car.
 Linate and Orio al Serio are connected through buses: ATM and StarFly to and from Linate Airport and Terravision to and from Bergamo Orio al Serio and Malpensa.
 Malpensa airport is connected to Milan also by train that stops at Milano Stazione Centrale.

 If you prefer to have your own car to explore more independently to take some day trips from Milan, check out Discover Cars to find the best offers.

-Milan’s public transportation system, ATM, includes buses, trams and metro and is very efficient.
+Milan’s public transportation system, ATM, includes buses, trams, and the metro.
 It’s definitely what we suggest if you are on vacation and in Milan city the whole time.
 If you are taking day trips outside of the city, a car is your best option.

 READ MORE: Tips for planning a perfect trip to Italy